brettvac/brettvac.github.io/docs/embed-video-without-iframe-Joomla.md

 ### **Available options to avoid Iframes on Joomla\!**

-First, I stumbled upon the [**Facades Plugin**](https://brokenlinkchecker.dev/extensions/plg-system-facades).
+First, I stumbled upon the <a href="https://brokenlinkchecker.dev/extensions/plg-system-facades" target="_blank" rel="nofollow"><strong>Facades Plugin</strong></a>.
 It promised to lazy load content, replacing the heavy iframe with a static element—a façade—that only loaded the real video when you clicked it.
 It sounded perfect, but when I tried to use it, it felt experimental, like it wasn't quite ready for the big leagues.
 It was a good attempt, but it didn't give me the control I craved.

-Then I found [**Lite Youtube**](https://github.com/brianteeman/ytlite) by Brian Teeman.
+Then I found <a href="https://github.com/brianteeman/ytlite" target="_blank" rel="nofollow"><strong>Lite Youtube</strong></a> by Brian Teeman.
 Brian is a legend in the Joomla\! world, so I had high hopes.
 His plugin was faster, cleaner.
 It did exactly what I wanted for YouTube videos.
 But I needed more.
 I needed something that would handle Vimeo too, and I wanted a specific workflow.

 Basically, I wanted to just throw a URL or a simple shortcode into my article and have it work like magic.
 I didn't want to fiddle with fields every single time I wanted to display a video.
 It was close, but no cigar.